BroadbandForum/usp/docs/specification/index.md

 **[R-SEC.2]{}** - To confirm a certificate was signed by a trusted CA, the Endpoint MUST contain information from one or more trusted CA certificates that are either pre-loaded in the Endpoint or provided to the Endpoint by a secure means.
 At a minimum, this stored information will include a certificate fingerprint and fingerprint algorithm used to generate the fingerprint.
 The stored information MAY be the entire certificate.

-This secure means can be accomplished through USP (see [](#sec:theory-of-operations)), Certificate Management subsection, making use of the `Device.LocalAgent.Certificate.` Object), or through a mechanism external to USP.
+This secure means can be accomplished through USP (see [](#sec:theory-of-operations)), [](#sec:certificate-management) subsection, making use of the `Device.LocalAgent.Certificate.` Object), or through a mechanism external to USP.
 The stored CA certificates can be root or intermediate CAs.

-**[R-SEC.3]{}** - Where a CA is trusted to authenticate Controller identity, the Agent MUST ensure the URN form of the Controller Endpoint ID is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute, and this matches the USP Record `from_id`.
+**[R-SEC.3]{}** - Where a CA is trusted to authenticate Controller identity, the Agent MUST ensure that the Controller certificate conforms with the [R-SEC.0a]() requirement.

-**[R-SEC.4]{}** - Where a CA is trusted to authorize a Controller Role, the Agent MUST ensure either that the Controller certificate matches the certificate stored in the `Credential` Parameter of the `Device.LocalAgent.Controller.` entry specific to that Controller OR that the URN form of the Controller Endpoint ID (that matches the USP Record `from_id`) is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute.
+**[R-SEC.4]{}** - Where a CA is trusted to authorize a Controller Role, the Agent MUST ensure either that the Controller certificate matches the certificate stored in the `Credential` Parameter of the `Device.LocalAgent.Controller.` entry specific to that Controller OR that the Controller certificate itself is suitable for authentication as per the [R-SEC.0a]() requirement.

 Note that trusting a CA to authorize a Controller Role requires the Agent to maintain an association between a CA certificate and the Role(s) that CA is trusted to authorize.
 If the Agent allows CAs to authorize Roles, the Agent will need to identify specific CA certificates in a Controller’s chain of trust that can authorize Roles.
 The specific Role(s) associated with such a CA certificate can then be inherited by the Controller.
 The `Device.LocalAgent.ControllerTrust.Credential.` Object can be implemented to expose and allow control over trust and authorization of CAs.

 Note that if an Agent supports and has enabled a Trust on First Use (TOFU) policy, it is possible for Controllers signed by unknown CAs to be granted the "untrusted role".
-See [@fig:check-cert; @fig:determine-role] and the penultimate bullet in the Assigning Controller Roles section below for more information related to TOFU and the "untrusted" role.
+See [@fig:check-cert; @fig:determine-role] and the penultimate bullet in the [](#sec:assigning-controller-roles) section below for more information related to TOFU and the "untrusted" role.

 ## Trusted Brokers